|Baring of Membland and Lambay|

 (2.8) Walter Baring (1844-1915), born 22 October 1844; an officer in the diplomatic service, serving as Resident Minister at Montevideo and Consul-General for Uruguay, 1893-1906; married, 30 June 1875 at British Embassy in Constantinople (Turkey), Ellen Ayestia (1850-1914), daughter of Frederick Guarracino and had issue one son and one daughter; died 3 April 1915; will proved 13 July 1915 (estate £47,727).

-His wife inherited Cromer Hall (Norfolk) and he lived there from about 1830 until his death; she sold it in about 1851.
+In 1814 he purchased Somerley House (Hants) and completed the internal decoration.
+He sold it after his wife inherited Cromer Hall (Norfolk), where he lived there from about 1830 until his death; she sold it in about 1851.

 He died 13 April 1848; his will was proved in the PCC, 8 May 1848.
 His first wife moved, after their divorce, to France, where in April 1826 she married Auguste de Blaisel, Marquis de Blaisel, chamberlain to the Emperor of Austria; she died in England in 1849, where her will was proved in the PCC, 10 August 1849.
 His widow died 21 October 1874; her will was proved 23 November 1874 (estate under £40,000).